Ava Vitali: Casting

 "I identified with all of them on a human level.
 I must find a common human thread with all the characters I play; otherwise, I fear I would be playing a caricature.
 Carly and Ava were the most dynamic and colorful.
-Reese was the most normal, yet she had the most historic impact.
-The storyline I was in with Eden Riegel (who played Bianca Montgomery) was nominated for a GLAAD Award, and I feel very proud of the work that Eden and I did portraying the first same-sex married and parenting couple.
-We tried to bring honesty and integrity to the story we were given.
-I was so proud of the show for bringing the issue to the forefront and for being a part of it."
+Reese was the most normal, yet she had the most historic impact."

 — — Braun on which of her daytime roles she most identified with.

-In January 2008, it was announced that Tamara Braun, best known as the second actress to portray the character of Carly Corinthos on the ABC Daytime drama, General Hospital, had been cast.
+In January 2008, it was announced that Tamara Braun, best known as the second actress to portray the character of Carly Corinthos on the ABC Daytime drama, General Hospital, had been cast on Days of Our Lives.
 The casting of Braun originally brought up fan speculation that she would be coming in as previous established character, Sarah Horton, daughter of veteran character, Maggie Horton.
 This speculation was quickly put to rest when it was announced that Braun would join as Ava.
 Braun originally aired for 6 months from February 8 to August 4, 2008.
 Following the completion of her run as Ava, it was announced in September 2008 that Braun would join All My Children as Reese Williams, current girlfriend of the show's iconic Bianca Montgomery.
 Braun went on to win a Daytime Emmy Award for Outstanding Supporting Actress for her portrayal of Ava.
 Braun later returned to Days of our Lives in the role of Taylor Walker, replacing her former General Hospital co-star Natalia Livingston.

 In July 2015, it was announced that Braun is reprising the role of Ava, as part of the show's fiftieth anniversary celebration, first airing on December 9.
 Braun departed on March 1, 2016.

-Actress Sara Fletcher voiced Ava one episode in 2017, airing April 10.
+Actress Sara Fletcher voiced Ava for one episode that aired on April 10, 2017.
 On September 2, 2020, Soap Opera Digest exclusively announced that Braun would again reprise the role of Ava.
 She returned during the November 13, 2020, episode.
 On April 1, 2025, Braun announced she had wrapped filming in July of the previous year; she departed the role when Ava leaves Salem on April 3.